Rajuladevi-Rakshi-Raj/Project_NSO_Openstack/README.md

 2)./operate openrc tag ssh_Key
 3)./cleanup openrc tag ssh_Key

-openrc refers to a file containing your rc file
+openrc refers to a file containing your own rc file with reqired credentials.
 The parameter ssh_key refers to a file containing a public key.
 This key file is used for secure authentication and communication with remote systems.
 Ensure that the specified ssh_key file contains the public key of your local computer (Ubuntu).